Presolar grains

 Presolar grains are interstellar solid matter in the form of tiny solid grains that originated at a time before the Sun was formed.
-Presolar stardust grains formed within outflowing and cooling gases from earlier presolar stars.
+Presolar grains formed within outflowing and cooling gases from earlier presolar stars.
+The study of presolar grains is typically considered part of the field of cosmochemistry and meteoritics.

-The stellar nucleosynthesis that took place within each presolar star gives to each granule an isotopic composition unique to that parent star, which differs from the isotopic composition of our solar system's matter as well as from the galactic average.
-These isotopic signatures often fingerprint very specific astrophysical nuclear processes that took place within the parent star and prove their presolar origin.
+The stellar nucleosynthesis that took place within each presolar star gives to each granule an isotopic composition unique to that parent star, which differs from the isotopic composition of the Solar System's matter as well as from the galactic average.
+These isotopic signatures often fingerprint very specific astrophysical nuclear processes that took place within the parent star or formation event and prove their presolar origin.

 Terminology

-Meteoriticists often use the term to represent stardust, grains that originated within a single star and which they extract from meteorites for study.
-Because most interstellar grains are not stardust from a single star, however, being instead interstellar cloud matter accreted by smaller presolar grains, most presolar grains are also not stardust.
-Logically, all stardust are presolar grains; but not all presolar grains are stardust.
-This confusing terminology is heavily entrenched among 21st century meteoriticists who prefer to use the terms interchangeably, however, so both usages should employ or utilize the expression presolar stardust grains for stardust.
+Presolar grains are individual solid grains which condensed around distant stars or as part of novae, and potentially supernovae outflows, which were accreted in the early solar nebula and remain in relatively unaltered chondritic meteorites.
+As they were accreted before the formation of the Solar System, they must be presolar.
+Presolar grains also exist in the interstellar medium.
+Researchers occasionally use the term stardust to refer to presolar grains, particularly in science communication, though the term is sometimes used interchangeably in the scientific literature.